defiant00/nsharp/Docs/notes.md

 change parameter order to `name [modifiers] type [= value]`

 allow named expressions in switch cases so you can do `is Token token`

+modifiers as attributes

+no need for an attribute indicator?

+unshorten `ret` and `fin`